 3.3.
 We have provided further information below about how we will use the data we collect about you depending upon our relationship with you.

 3.4.
-We collect your information to enable us to help your find a new role and assess your suitably for roles that we are currently advertising.
+We collect your information to enable us to help you find a new role and assess your suitability for roles that we are currently advertising.
 The relevant information is then used by us to communicate with you regarding potential job opportunities.

 3.5.
 If you agree, we will contact your references to obtain a reference and also send your information to a prospective employer.

 3.6.
 We also collect your information in order to allow us to comply with legal obligations such as complying with the regulatory requirements.

 3.7.
 We will also contact you about other services we think may be of interest including advice emails in respect of the job application process.

 3.8.
 We may also collect information about you if you use our website.
 For more information, see the “Website User Data” section below.

 3.10.
 We collect your information primarily on the basis of legitimate interests and our legitimate interests are as follows: